inteplus/word_trie/README.md

 ### C++

-Use cmake on the `cpp' folder.
+Use cmake in the `cpp' folder.

 ### Python

-Use setuptools on the `python' folder.
+Use setuptools in the `python' folder.

+## More updates later

 -- Minh-Tri Pham